rjkerrison/lab-welcome-to-france-game/readme.md

 The images and audio have been provided for you, as has a starting page.

+See a [finished demo of the game](https://rjkerrison.co.uk/lab-welcome-to-france-game/) to understand better the task.

 ## Iteration 1: Populate the Grid

 There is already a `<div class="grid">` in `index.html`.